MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Files-and-Folders.md

 ---
 description: This article discusses how to deal with specific file and folder manipulation tasks using PowerShell. ms.date: 12/08/2022
-title: Working with Files and Folders
+title: Working with files and folders
 ---
-# Working with Files and Folders
+# Working with files and folders

 Navigating through PowerShell drives and manipulating the items on them is similar to manipulating files and folders on Windows disk drives.
 This article discusses how to deal with specific file and folder manipulation tasks using PowerShell.

-## Listing All the Files and Folders Within a Folder
+## Listing all files and folders within a folder

 You can get all items directly within a folder using `Get-ChildItem`.
 Add the optional **Force** parameter to display hidden or system items.
 For example, this command displays the direct contents